 - Faculty with well-established expertise in field

-The 15-credit Inclusive Education (postbaccalaureate licensure) Program features a selection of courses that prepare educators to create inclusive classroom environments for diverse student populations in grades 5-12.
+The 21-to-27 credit Inclusive Education Postbaccalaureate Licensure Program features a selection of courses designed to prepare educators for Massachusetts initial licensure.

-Stonehill College's graduate education programs in inclusive education aim to prepare knowledgeable, reflective, caring and flexible educators who embrace learning, scholarship, community and advocacy in their work.
-Social justice and democratic education is at the center of our work and underpins all programs, courses and experiences.
+Stonehill College's graduate teacher education programs aim to prepare knowledgeable, reflective, caring and flexible educators who embrace learning, scholarship, community and advocacy in their work.
+Social justice and democratic education are at the center of our work and underpins all programs, courses and experiences.
 We believe education can disrupt systems and processes that perpetuate injustice and inequity and embrace diversity and individuality as strengths.

 We advance our mission by modeling the creation of democratic spaces in the graduate classroom that reflect equitable, accessible and inclusive learning environments where students' voices and perspectives help to shape the construction and the provision of their learning.